ragingwind/mobile-chromeapp-starter-kit/readme.md

 # Tasks

 This kit is using build system based on gulp.
-And a few task can use more arguments for watching the files or building/running on `dist` version that can be served in production
+And a few task can use more arguments for watching the files or building/running on `dist` version that can be served in production. [see video](https://www.youtube.com/watch?v=aGmOzrnHjPM)

 - `gulp build`: Build your app.
 To build production ready version using `--dist` argument
 - `gulp run`: Run your app on emulators/chrome/device with options below. ex) ```gulp run --dist --watch --platform=android```